|Why is my name yellow? Why can't I PM?|

-In order to shed this status, post four times in areas that count (any area that is not New Member Introductions, Advertisements, Open Roleplaying or General Discussion).
+In order to shed this status, post four times.
 Please don't spam threads with inane posts, but try to stay on-topic and helpful in your reply.
-If you find that you there are no topics in which you can constructively reply, feel free to try out our dice code in this thread - posts there count.
+If you find that you there are no topics in which you can constructively reply, feel free to try out our dice code in this thread.

 |How Do You Play on This Site?|

 Basically, check out the DMs advertising open spaces in their games.
 If one really interests you and you meet the DM's requirements for playing, follow the instructions s/he has posted for applying to their game.
 You'll be rejected from a few, and accepted to a few.
 Don't let rejections get you down--they've happened to us all.
 But once you're in, follow the DM's instructions on character creation.
 S/He will provide you with a link to the forum where the game is being played.

 The DM will also have specified what rulebooks you need to play.
 In many, but not all, cases, the SRD provided by this (and other) forums will suffice.
 Sometimes you need other rulebooks, though.
 If so, it's your responsibility to legally procure these.

 The system by which gameplay occurs is called Play-By-Post (PbP).
 We use a bulletin board format that will be familiar to many Internet users.
 A game has its own mini-forum, which contains threads for gameplay, often divided into chapters as the story/game progresses.
 There may also be sub-folders if the DM wishes, to assist in keeping everything organized.